curl/everything-curl/libcurl/ws/concept.md

 from the server.

-Within the write callback, an application can call `curl_ws_meta()` to retrieve information about the incoming websocket data.
+Within the write callback, an application can call `curl_ws_meta()` to retrieve information about the incoming WebSocket data.

 ## 2. The connect-only approach